One of the most common questions we get asked is: do I need a personal and a business Twitter account? Or should I only use one?

 Well here’s what I do…

-Another great thing about Twitter for business, is their advertising platform.
-You can learn more about that here.
+Another great thing about Twitter for business is its advertising platform.

 Why?